superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 * Optifine -- Has violated Minecraft's EULA several times in the past, closed source, can cause a lot of issues.
 Sodium provides far better performance and you can find alternatives with more features

 * Essential -- Honestly, I just don't like it.
-It adds expensive cosmetics and such(Refer to Figura below for cosmetic alternative and refer to e4mc below for hosting alternative)
+It adds expensive cosmetics and such(Refer to Figura below for *free* cosmetic alternative and refer to e4mc below for hosting alternative)

 # Required
 ### [Fabric](https://fabricmc.net/use/installer/)